Face-D(^2)CL: Multi-Domain Synergistic Representation with Dual Continual Learning for Facial DeepFake Detection: Proposed Method

 \subsection{Multi-Domain Synergistic Representation}

-Existing deepfake detection methods predominantly rely on the Spatial domain, capturing pixel-level inconsistencies and texture artifacts.
-While such approaches achieve promising results on known forgery types, their generalization to unseen face forgery methods is often limited by the reliance on a single domain for feature extraction.
-In contrast, wavelet decomposition reveals multi-scale reconstruction irregularities characteristic of up-sampling operations in generative models, which are difficult to capture solely in the spatial domain.
-Similarly, Fourier analysis exposes abnormal phase and magnitude patterns that emerge from frequency-domain synthesis, providing complementary cues that are not readily observable in pixel space.
-To address the generalization limitations imposed by relying solely on the spatial domain, we propose to extract and integrate complementary information from the Spatial, Wavelet, and Fourier domains, formally expressed as \(\mathcal{F}(x) \rightarrow (f_{\text{cls}}, f_{\text{align}})\), where \(\mathcal{F}\) denotes the multi-domain feature extraction module, \(f_{\text{cls}}\) is the concatenated feature for classification, and \(f_{\text{align}}\) is the averaged feature for text–visual alignment.
-The module consists of four parts described below.
+Existing deepfake detectors mainly use the Spatial domain for pixel-level inconsistencies and texture artifacts.
+They work well on known forgeries, yet single-domain features often limit generalization to unseen methods.
+Wavelet decomposition exposes multi-scale reconstruction artifacts from generative up-sampling that spatial cues alone miss; Fourier analysis reveals abnormal phase and magnitude patterns from frequency-domain synthesis, adding cues hard to see in pixel space.
+To overcome spatial-only limits, we extract and fuse Spatial, Wavelet, and Fourier information as \(\mathcal{F}(x) \rightarrow (f_{\text{cls}}, f_{\text{align}})\), where \(\mathcal{F}\) is the multi-domain module, \(f_{\text{cls}}\) the concatenated classification feature, and \(f_{\text{align}}\) the averaged text–visual alignment feature.
+The module has four parts below.

-\paragraph{\textbf{\upshape Spatial, Wavelet, and Fourier Feature Extraction.}} Given an input image \(x_i\), the Spatial representation directly preserves pixel-level forgery artifacts as \(x_i^S = x_i\).
-For Wavelet and Fourier features, the modules designed in DFFreq \cite{yan2026dual} are incorporated.
-Specifically, for Wavelet features, a discrete wavelet transform is applied to obtain low- and high-frequency coefficients, followed by reconstruction from the high-frequency part to preserve multi-scale details.
-For Fourier features, the fast Fourier transform is computed, magnitude and phase are separated, the phase is modulated by a lightweight attention module, and the inverse transform is applied to obtain a phase-enhanced reconstruction.
-These modules are integrated into the proposed multi-domain framework, where they are jointly optimized with the spatial branch and further regularized by the dual continual learning mechanism.
+\paragraph{\textbf{\upshape Spatial, Wavelet, and Fourier Feature Extraction.}} Given an input image \(x_i\), the Spatial representation preserves pixel-level forgery artifacts as \(x_i^S = x_i\).
+Wavelet and Fourier features use the modules from DFFreq \cite{yan2026dual}: a discrete wavelet transform yields low- and high-frequency coefficients, and high-frequency reconstruction keeps multi-scale details; an FFT separates magnitude and phase, a lightweight attention modulates phase, and the inverse transform gives a phase-enhanced reconstruction.
+Both modules join the multi-domain framework with the spatial branch under dual continual learning regularization.

-\paragraph{\textbf{\upshape Domain Feature Alignment.}} To reduce distribution discrepancies among domains, we align the Wavelet and Fourier features to the Spatial feature distribution using batch-wise normalization.
+\paragraph{\textbf{\upshape Domain Feature Alignment.}} Multi-domain fusion is fragile when branch statistics differ: Wavelet / Fourier responses can overwhelm or be drowned by Spatial cues, so joint encoding becomes unbalanced.
+To restore balance, we re-center Wavelet and Fourier features onto the Spatial batch statistics.
 For a feature \(z\) (either \(x_i^W\) or \(x_i^F\)), the alignment is defined as: